 Housing can be highly competitive in Dublin while the cost of accommodation can vary widely throughout the country – from region to region, neighbourhood to neighbourhood.

-Try these websites to learn more about available housing and to get an understanding of prices across the country:
+Also, try these websites to learn more about available housing and to get an understanding of prices across the country: